Best CrossFit Clothing

 While it features your regular hoodie design (front pocket, hood, drawstrings), this sweater also has the best material blend of cotton and polyester to keep you warm while still moving comfortably with your body during Crossfit workouts or stretch sessions.

-This hoodie comes in size S to 2XL to suit all people.
+This hoodie comes in size S to 2XL to suit most people.

 It also has nine different color and pattern combinations to meet the preferences of athletes with more vibrant or subtle tastes in clothing design.